MinglangQiao/pytorch-rsdnet-sor/README.md

 | rsdnet-caffe  | 0.8250  | 0.0910  |  0.063  |
 | rsdnet-pytorch  | 0.8280  | 0.0910 |  0.302  |

-* Results are evaluated on a V100 GPU for all 425 images of the test set of PASCAL-S. As can be seen, the pytorch implementation has slightly higher SOR and same MAE, through slower inference speed.
+* Results are evaluated on a V100 GPU for all 425 test images of PASCAL-S. As can be seen, the pytorch implementation has slightly higher SOR and same MAE, through slower inference speed.

 * The difference is introduced by different implementations of caffe Interp layer of DeepLab and Pytorch bilinear interpolation.
 I tried Opencv, PIL and Pytorch bilinear method, and find that the pytorch version is the best one.